Slashdot Asks: Should an Employee Be Fired For Working On Personal Side Projects During Office Hours?

 Anyone who works on unauthorized personal projects should certainly expect to be subject to firing.
 But as a supervisor I would make the decision to fire based on what is best for my employer.
 That depends on a lot of things.

 I don't believe in automatic zero tolerance responses.
 The question for me is whether the company better off booting this guy or disciplining him.
 Note this intrinsically unfair.
 Alice is a whiz who gets all of her work done on time and to top quality standards.
-Bob is a mediocre pe
+Bob is a mediocre performer who is easily replaced.
+So Alice gets a strong talking to and Bob gets the heave-ho, which is unfair to Bob because Alice did exactly the same thing.

+But there's a kind of meta-fairness to it.
+Stray off the straight and narrow and you subject yourself to arbitrary, self-interested reactions.

+Now as to Alice, I would (a) remind her that anything she creates on company time belongs to the company (even if we're doing open source -- we get to choose whether the thing is distributed) and (b) that any revenue she derives from it rightly belongs to the company.
+But again there's no general rule other than maximize the interests of the company.
+I'll probably insist she shut down the project immediately and turn everything over to the company, but not necessarily.
+I might choose to turn a blind eye.
+Or maybe even turn a blind eye until Alice delivers on her big project, then fire her and sue her for the side project revenues if I thought we didn't need her any longer.
+If loyalty is a two-way street, so is betrayal.

 Absolutely not (Score:2)